 Image artwork by L. Subramanian

 Seminars and working group meetings in the 2025-2026 academic year will be held virtually.
-The seminars are open to all who are interested, including all members of the Brown community.
+The seminars are open to anyone who is interested in these topics, including all members of the Brown community.

 If you have any questions about the working group or the seminar, please e-mail Kavita Ramanan.